The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 - Fiscal year averages prior to 2001 are not available due to changes in the gathering and reporting of case and beneficiary data.

-- Data on cases and beneficiaries by household type was not available for the year 2022-23.
+- Data on cases and beneficiaries of Income Assistance by household type was not available for the year 2022-23.

 - No data on cases by household type, gender of heads of household, and cases with employment income was available for those receiving the disabled allowance under Income Assistance.